Thoughts

 • Usability matters much more than mere compliance

-• I still don’t get the metaverse
+• We still don’t get the metaverse

 • Section 508 has no teeth and is not enforceable even within the Federal Government